rumanddd/PythonStudyProject/Readme.txt

 - You can also import all functions from a module with a from statement. for example, from random import *

+- Parameters are like empty boxes waiting for values.
+- Arguments are the values you put inside those boxes when calling the function.